bearkerb/tp/docs/UserGuide.md

 <a name="job"></a>Job                             | A maintenance task that is related to the property you are tracking.
 Jobs can be linked to tenants.
 <a name="job-number"></a>Job Number               | The number shown beside a job in the EstateMate app.
 Commands like `djob 3` use this number.
 <a name="index"></a>Index                         | The number displayed beside each tenant or job in the EstateMate app.
 Commands like `delete 2` use this number.
+<a name="paydate"></a>Paydate                     | The date when a tenant's next rent payment is due.
+You must manually update your tenant's paydate whenever the next payment deadline changes.

 <br>